alfacharliekilo/Yaskawa-Motoman/README.md

 Code repository for Yaskawa Motoman projects

 Disclaimer:

 -All code contained herewithin is my own creation, or creation of collaborators.
 There is NO affilition with Yaskawa Motoman and this software is NOT supported by Yaskawa Motoman in any way.
+This is strictly a personal project, with aim to make automating the programming process a little easier.

 -Use this code repository at your own risk.
 I am not liable for any problems, crashes, or issues otherwise related to the use of this code.
+Do not use any of the utilities in this repository without a good understanding of what you're editing, and ALWAYS test your changes in Teach mode before running the robot at production speed.
+Safety First!

 -This code is intended for, and developed on, the Yaskawa Motoman DX200 robot controller ONLY.
 It has not been tested on any other type of robot controller.

 Existing projects: